inferno-framework/davinci-dtr-test-kit/README.md

 - **DTR Full EHR**: Inferno will act as a server implementing the payer server responding to requests for questionnaires made by the EHR under test.
+- **DTR Light EHR**: Inferno will act as a DTR SMART App that will connect to the DTR Light EHR system under test and make requests to the Light EHR under test.

 In each case, content provided by the system under test will be checked individually for conformance and in aggregate to determine that the full set of features is